-A high standard of education and the well being of all the children of Eatock are at the heart of our school community.
+A high standard of education and the well-being of all the children of Eatock are at the heart of our school community.
 We are focussed on developing the whole child.
-Eatock is committed to ensuring the safety and well-being of all its pupils and operates stringent safeguarding procedures.
+Eatock is committed to ensuring the safety and well-being of all its pupils and the school operates stringent safeguarding procedures.
 We believe our school is an exceptionally nurturing place where children flourish and thrive.
-Leaving us when they are well prepared for the next steps in their lives.
 In this prospectus, we have endeavoured to answer most of the questions that we feel you may have about Eatock Primary School.

-We welcome visits by prospective parents / carers to the school and if you would like to come along and see just how special our school is, please contact the school office on 01942 634672
+We welcome visits by prospective parents / carers to the school and if you would like to come along and see just how special our school is, please contact the school office on 01942 634672 / office@eatock.bolton.sch.uk.